hyosung11/Launch-School/Courses/journal.md

 12:10 Chugging along with problem 10 solved.
 Now one more then a break before the SPOT Study session.
 I probably won't take the quiz until tomorrow morning.

 12:46 Got into a groove and finished the last practice problems in Assignment 11.
 Ready for a short break before the SPOT Study Session at 13:00.

+13:12 In SPOT Study Session with Antonina

+14:30 Tired right now.
+I want to review the practice problems before I get ready to ref.